Laserworks/diy/_posts/2015-07-29-share-messages-with-kindle-on-fridge.markdown

 That's all.
 The webpage will detect new email arrival via ajax and javascript and will reload itself.

+### Step 5: Add Custom Paper Stripe

+It seems is is not possible to enter fullscreen on the kindle's web browser.
+To hide Kindle's top system bar and web browser address bar we cut a stripe from paper using a blade cutter machine.
+In my case the headline `/etc/motd` refers to unix's [Message of the day](https://en.wikipedia.org/wiki/Motd_(Unix)).

 ### Additional Notes